Crunchy pan fried asparagus with garlic, ginger and soy sauce, a very easy and delicious asparagus recipe ready in 10 minutes.

 But this particular pan fried asparagus dish is so special because it is one of the first asparagus recipes I have ever cooked.
 Ages ago, while I was pregnant with my first child and was having issues with retaining water in my feet and hands.

 I was desperately searching for ways of reducing the swelling of the feet and the pain and I found an article describing the benefits of asparagus in such matters.
 For more information on the health benefits of asparagus, have a look at this post for Asparagus Salad with Hard-Boiled Eggs and Ham.

-This recipe for Sauteed Asparagus with Garlic – Easy Asparagus Recipe was probably the first one I have ever tried and I chose it because it was so extremely easy to prepare.
+This recipe for this sauteed asparagus was probably the first one I have ever tried and I chose it because it was so extremely easy to prepare.
 One pan or skillet, a few ingredients that I always have in the house and less than 10 minutes actual working time.
 And the result?

 One of the most aromatic and delicious asparagus dishes you can imagine, I really cannot have enough of this.
 I have been making this sauteed asparagus since 2008 now, at least twice every spring and although this amount of asparagus is supposed to serve 2 as a side dish, I always make more, 500 g/ 1.1 lbs are just not enough for my husband and I…

 No need to talk about the children when it comes to asparagus, they only try the obligatory piece and move on to other things…

 The source for this recipe is chefkoch.de (in German).